adamspe/bird_sightings/README.md

 "Enable and set default" for the "Tweme" theme in the "DISABLED THEMES" area of the page.

 ## Drupal Modules
-As admin vis the "Modules" tab and click "Install new module", paste a URL from the list below into the "Install from a URL" box and click "Install."
+As admin visit the "Modules" tab and click "Install new module", paste a URL from the list below into the "Install from a URL" box and click "Install."
 Lather rinse and repeat once for each URL below.

 - [http://ftp.drupal.org/files/projects/date-7.x-2.7.tar.gz](http://ftp.drupal.org/files/projects/date-7.x-2.7.tar.gz)